exasol/dynamodb-virtual-schema/doc/schemaMappingLanguageReference.md

 }
 ```

-this table shall be mapped to an Exasol Table with the following structure:
+this table will be mapped to an Exasol Table with the following structure:

 ```
 CREATE TABLE BOOKS (